intel/intel-extension-for-transformers/examples/optimization/tensorflow/huggingface/text-classification/quantization/inc/README.md

 We also supported Distributed Data Parallel training on multi nodes settings for quantization.

+**Notice: multi node settings boost performance in the training process and may not show good performance with PostTrainingStatic quantization strategy**

 The default strategy we used is `MultiWorkerMirroredStrategy` in Tensorflow, and with `task_type` set as "worker", we are expected to pass following extra parameters to the script:

 * `worker`: a string of your worker ip addresses which is separated by comma and there should not be space between each two of them